 I stepped off the plane and saw the high, snow‑encrusted mountains of the Himalaya.
-We had flown into the village of Lukla.
-It’s in the Khumbu Region of Nepal.
-I wouldn’t see Mount Everest until the following day.
-When I did, I had to look up to the sky to see the summit.
+We had flown into the village of Lukla in the Khumbu region of Nepal.
+I wouldn’t see Mount Everest until the following day, and when I did, I had to crane my neck to the sky to see the summit.
 It was so much taller than anything else.

-Are you wondering what I was doing here?
+You might be wondering what I was doing here.
 I was part of an expedition to Mount Everest.
 I came because our planet is changing.
-Right now, we’re seeing dramatic climate changes.
-We don’t fully understand them.
-This is especially true in extreme environments like high mountains.
-We don’t have a lot of data for such places.
+Right now, we’re seeing dramatic climate change that has huge implications for people around the world.
+This is especially true in extreme environments, like high mountains, where we don’t have a lot of data.

-Here, we know the glaciers of the Himalaya around Mount Everest provide water resources to the millions of people who live in the Himalaya.
-They also feed the rivers that flow to parts of Asia where more than one billion people live.
+Here, we know the glaciers of the Himalaya around Mount Everest provide water resources to the millions of people who live in these mountains.
+The glaciers also feed the rivers that flow to areas of Asia that are home to more than one billion people.
 Rising global temperatures are causing the glacier and snowy areas to shrink and are threatening this vital resource.
 We wanted to know more about this.
 So, my job was to help collect data about the environment so we can begin to better understand how the high mountains are changing.

 The Lukla airport is high in the Himalaya.

 The base camp manager and I set up a survey station for 3-D mapping.

 Over the course of our months‑long expedition, we collected samples of ice, snow, rocks, water, and lake sediments.

 We also observed and recorded the plant and animal species that can survive at these very high elevations.
 We mapped the area and set up weather stations along the route up to the summit.